gartanium/roygbiv/README.md

 Currently the project does not include any surfaces for visualization.
 To receive these files, one could email Accendero Software, or wait until they get added into the project.
 If you would like to use the project with out them, then use python get_data.py to retrieve a cortical surface.
 Then, simply modify the function to create the brain.
 Specificly, the url: kwargs should be set to lh_files_to_load.json

-# Deprecated version ( Running the scripts will still do things, but the project will not correctly interact with them).
+# Deprecated version (The scripts will still run, but the project will not correctly interact with them).
 -----------------------------------
-Instructions for running demos are below.
-To run demos locally, install the `flask` Python package.
+Instructions for running the demo is shown below.
+To run the demo locally, install the `flask` Python package.

 ###To set up the main demo locally: